dieck/prio3/README.md

 where Prio1, 2, 3 can be numeric item Ids, or even strings with the IDs somewhere in (will take first number found), e.g. wowhead links.

+The great Prio3 website at sahne-team.de will provide an export shortly.

 /prio3 will open an overview on loot

 If a loot window is opened, it will announce priorities of items found to the raid.